Published On: Feb 18 2013 07:31:49 PM ESTUpdated On: Feb 19 2015 02:00:00 AM EST

 2008: Fidel Castro resigns the Cuban presidency.
 His brother Raul was later named as his successor.

-2003: Country singer Johnny Paycheck, best known for recording the David Allan Coe song "Take This Job and Shove It," dies from emphysema at the age of 64 in Nashville, Tenn.
+2003: Country singer Johnny Paycheck, best known for recording the David Allan Coe song "Take This Job and Shove It," dies from emphysema at the age of 64 in Nashville, Tennessee.
 Paycheck, whose birth name was Donald Eugene Lytle, suffered from drug and alcohol addiction during his career and served 22 months in jail in 1989-90 for a 1985 shooting incident in which he grazed a man's head with a shot from a .22-caliber pistol.
 Among the other hits he recorded are "I'm the Only Hell (Mama Ever Raised)," "She's All I Got" and "Mr. Lovemaker."

-2001: Film director Stanley Kramer, best known for directing movies such as "The Defiant Ones," "Inherit the Wind," "Judgment at Nuremberg" and "Guess Who's Coming to Dinner," dies at the age of 87 in Los Angeles, Calif., after contracting pneumonia.
+2001: Film director Stanley Kramer, best known for directing movies such as "The Defiant Ones," "Inherit the Wind," "Judgment at Nuremberg" and "Guess Who's Coming to Dinner," dies at the age of 87 in Los Angeles, California, after contracting pneumonia.
 Kramer also produced such movies "High Noon," "The Wild One" and "The Caine Mutiny."
 He was nominated for Academy Awards nine times as either producer or director, but never won.
 However, the movies he worked on won 16 Oscars out of 80 total nominations.

-1998: Banjo player and country and gospel singer-songwriter Grandpa Jones dies at age 84 in Nashville, Tenn.
+1998: Banjo player and country and gospel singer-songwriter Grandpa Jones dies at age 84 in Nashville, Tennessee.
 His more famous songs include "T For Texas," "Are You From Dixie," "Night Train To Memphis" and "Mountain Dew."
 Jones, whose real name was Louis Marshall Jones, is a member of the Country Music Hall of Fame and began performing on the Grand Ole Opry in 1946.
 He also was a charter cast member of the TV show "Hee Haw."

-1996: Charlie O. Finley, an American businessman best remembered for owning Major League Baseball's Oakland Athletics, dies of heart disease at the age of 77 in Chicago, Ill.
-Finley purchased the team while it was located in Kansas City and moved it to Oakland, Calif., in 1968.
+1996: Charlie O. Finley, an American businessman best remembered for owning Major League Baseball's Oakland Athletics, dies of heart disease at the age of 77 in Chicago, Illinois.
+Finley purchased the team while it was located in Kansas City and moved it to Oakland, California, in 1968.
 During the early 1970s, the A's became a powerhouse, winning three straight World Series from 1972 to 1974 and five straight division titles from 1971 to 1975.
 Finley's also remembered for pushing for the designated hitter, interleague play and night starts in the postseason and All-Star Game.

 1986: The Soviet Union launches the core module of its Mir space station.
 Weeks later, a crew of two cosmonauts would be sent to man the 56-foot long by 14-foot wide station, which would eventually be expanded with six more modules.
 The core module provided living quarters for the cosmonauts along with a working compartment for monitoring and commanding the core systems.
 Mir, which is Russian for peace, would be continually manned for 12 and a half of the 15 years it remained in space.
 The space station was deorbited on March 23, 2001, and burned up upon re-entry into the Earth's atmosphere.